NetworkGradeLinux/mion-docs/CONTRIBUTING.md

 # change into the mion-docs directory
 cd mion-docs

-# replace "userName" with your github name and "what-you-are-changing" with
+# replace "userName" with your GitHub username and "what-you-are-changing" with
 # just that

 git checkout -b userName/what-you-are-changing